TristanSalles/EarthSurface/docs/landform.rst

     Evolution of mean and maximum elevation of an analogue experiment up to steady state, calculated from high-resolution digital elevation models (DEMs) taken at different time intervals.
 Uplift rate is 1.5 cm/h and mean rainfall rate is 137 mm/h.
 A–F are three-dimensional views of DEMs (A–D: growth phase; E–F: steady state).
 Statistical steady state is defined by constant elevation.
     (from `Bonnet & Crave 2003 <https://pdfs.semanticscholar.org/6ca6/4ec7e8e2da6016a9079a77f5ec06702fd7bc.pdf>`_)

-A geomorphological system said to be in **dynamic steady state** has values that oscillate between maxima and minima around a central mean value.

 The flux of sediment from an undisturbed drainage basin changes over the short-term as rainstorms come and go, individual hillslopes fail in mass movements, and riverbanks collapse.
 Over the long-term, the flux of sediment from a drainage basin oscillates around a mean value, producing a **dynamic steady state**, unless there are significant changes in boundary conditions such as climate, vegetation cover, or uplift rate.